Mediterranean Stuffed Tomatoes with Rice

 - Heat the olive oil in a large skillet over medium-high heat.
 Add the onion and cook until it turns translucent, about 3 minutes.
 Add the garlic and cook for 1 minute more.1 teaspoon olive oil, ½ medium onion, 3 cloves garlic

 - Add the chopped tomato pulp, the Floating Leaf rice blend, and the vegetable broth and bring it to a boil.
-Boil for 5 minutes then reduce the heat to low, cover the skillet, and cook for 20 minutes.½ cup tomato pulp, 1 cup Floating Leaf Sprouted Crimson Lentils, Wild Rice, and Quinoa, 2 ¾ cups vegetable broth
+Boil for 5 minutes then reduce the heat to low, cover the skillet, and cook for 20 minutes.
+Preheat your oven to 375 degrees Fahrenheit while the rice cooks.½ cup tomato pulp, 1 cup rice blend, 2 ¾ cups vegetable broth

 - While the rice cooks, toast the pine nuts in 1 teaspoon of oil over medium heat for 3-4 minutes, until they are golden and fragrant.
 Chop the olives, parsley, and dates.
 When the rice is soft, add the pine nuts, olives, parsley, feta cheese or nutritional yeast, oregano, and dates and mix well.
 Season with salt and pepper, to taste.¼ cup pine nuts + 1 teaspoon olive oil, ¼ cup chopped green olives, ¼ cup chopped Italian parsley, ¼ cup feta cheese, 2 teaspoons minced fresh oregano, 6 finely chopped pitted dates